-Check item Description Ping check on the NP resolution resource Checks whether ping can reach the ping target for net- work partition resolution.
-Number check on Port No. tab Checks whether the range of automatically assigned communication port numbers managed by the OS does not overlap with that used by EXPRESSCLUSTER.
+Check item Description Ping check on pingnp Checks whether ping can reach the ping target for net- work partition resolution.
+Partition presence check for disknp Checks whether the specified partition exists in the sys- tem.
+Port No. tab: port number check Checks whether the range of automatically assigned communication port numbers managed by the OS does not overlap with that used by EXPRESSCLUSTER.